 Since 2011, OCS has supported a training and technical assistance (T/TA) initiative to strengthen tribal and tribal organizations' administration of CSBG.
 This T/TA provides information on issues such as regulatory requirements, program administration, and communication to eligible tribal entities.
-T/TA tools and products are developed in consultation with tribal representatives and are continuously updated and improved to meet the current needs of tribes and tribal organizations.
+We develop T/TA tools and products in consultation with tribal representatives, which we continuously update and improve to meet the current needs of tribes and tribal organizations.

-Applicants interested in applying for CSBG who need assistance may contact our tribal support contractor, LUX Consulting, at 301-244-3557 or TribalTA@luxcg.com.
+Applicants who need assistance and are interested in applying for CSBG may contact our tribal support contractor, LUX Consulting, at 301-244-3557 or TribalTA@luxcg.com.

-Technical Assistance Tools

-Technical assistance tools, including a CSBG Tribal Plan & Application Fillable-PDF Tool & Tool Guide are available to assist grantees in producing the CSBG Tribal Plan and Application materials as required by Section 676 of the CSBG Act.
-In addition, a webinar series on the CSBG application process is posted on the CSBG Tribal Training and Technical Assistance Program website.
-These materials are available at https://csbgtribalta.com/tools/.
+Technical Assistance Tools: Technical assistance tools, including a CSBG Tribal Plan & Application Fillable-PDF Tool & Tool Guide are available to assist grantees in producing the CSBG Tribal Plan and Application materials as required by Section 676 of the CSBG Act.
+In addition, a webinar series on the CSBG application process is available on the CSBG Tribal Training and Technical Assistance Program website: CSBG Tribal Application TA Tools & Templates.

 Please send an email with any questions or requests for additional information to CSBGTribes@acf.hhs.gov.
-The list of OCS staff and contact information is also posted on the OCS website at CSBGFederal Staff by Region.
+The list of OCS staff and contact information is also on the OCS website at CSBG Federal Staff by Region.